eddelbuettel/arch/README.md

 requiring the full weight of the `arrow` package_ and have used it for many months along with small extensions such as a generalized C-level API export from an earlier fork of ours.
-As `narrow` appears to have stalled upstream, and/or is being replaced by a C++-only variant, we decided to adopt and maintain this variant as it is useful for its _Arrow R and C Helper_ functions.
+As `narrow` appears to have stalled upstream, and while the potential replacement `nanoarrow` is not yet feature-equivalent or released, we decided to adopt and maintain this variant as it is useful for its _Arrow R and C Helper_ functions.

 The remainder of README.md is the original, with only a minimal `s/narrow/arch`.